jamiegl/xyzblog/content/posts/financial-disclosure-p2/index.md

 form_opencv = cv2.cvtColor(np.array(first_page), cv2.COLOR_RGB2BGR)
 ```

-Everything apart from the last line is explained in the previous blog - this line translates our image to the BGR colour space, which is needed when working with opencv (for purely [historical]("https://stackoverflow.com/questions/14556545/why-opencv-using-bgr-colour-space-instead-of-rgb") reasons).
+Everything apart from the last line is explained in the previous article - this line translates our image to the BGR colour space, which is needed when working with opencv (for purely [historical]("https://stackoverflow.com/questions/14556545/why-opencv-using-bgr-colour-space-instead-of-rgb") reasons).

-If you didn't follow the last blog and just want to start from here, save the form from the next section and open it with:
+If you didn't follow the last article and just want to start from here, save the form from the next section and open it with:

 ```py
 form_opencv = cv2.imread("path/to/image.png", cv2.COLOR_RGB2BGR)